Home » Posts tagged 'Afghanistan'

 * *

 While property tax remains the main source of funding public services.
 California voters have repeatedly rejected any tax increases, even on the fattest commercial and industrial property.
 As the state budget shrinks support for public schools and colleges, the University of California, already short of housing, raises tuition costs and expands enrollment to fund its programs.
-And hopes to build on the now-historic site of protests against our misguided wars.
-That there was never any protest in People’s Park against US policy in Afghanistan suggests that local historic memory may be on life support.
+And builds on a historic site of protests against our misguided wars.

 The Panama Papers, Now Playing